Hornbill-Docs/esp-fundamentals/esp-fundamentals/core-capabilities/direct-database-access.md

 # Direct Database Access
-The Direct Database Access capability is a feature of the [Enterprise Edition](/esp-fundamentals/about/hornbill-editions) of the Hornbill platform, providing customers with direct read-only access to an optimized for reporting, transactional data.
+The Direct Database Access capability is a feature of the [Enterprise Edition](/esp-fundamentals/about/hornbill-editions) of Hornbill, providing customers with direct read-only access to an optimized for reporting, transactional data.
 This access is provided via a dedicated SQL server instance with secure, encrypted private access.

 ## Background
 Hornbill ESP is a self-contained fully functional transactional system giving you everything you need out of the box including a range of reporting capabilities including standard reporting, analytics, trending and dashboards and in-app dynamic reporting and dashboard features.
 For many customers what the Hornbill platform provides out of the box is comprehensive and more than sufficient for their needs when reporting on Hornbill data is stand-alone.